stewbag11/cheyenne_county_website/cheyenne_county_website/docs/DEVELOPER_GUIDE.md

 ## Styling & JavaScript
 1. **CSS**
-    - Edit styles in '/css/file.css'.
-The 'base.css' file contains foundational styling.
+    - Edit styles in `/css/file.css`.
+The `base.css` file contains foundational styling.
     - *Note:* All CSS files are minified.
 Use an online CSS unminifier if needed.

 2. **JavaScript**
-    - Implement functionality adjustments in '/js/file.js'.
+    - Implement functionality adjustments in `/js/file.js`.

 ## Troubleshooting & Support
 For any issues or inquiries, please contact: